 Paying Your Tuition Fees

-International students can use the Providence international payments platform through Western Union Global Pay: https://student.globalpay.wu.com/geo-buyer/providence#!.
-This service allows you, your parents or sponsors to pay in the currency of your choice without incurring any transaction charges, so the payments you send will be received on time and in full in Canadian Dollars.
+International students must pay all of their tuition and fees in full by the due dates.
+Payment may be made by accessing the Providence international payments platform through Western Union Global Pay: https://student.globalpay.wu.com/geo-buyer/providence#!.
+This service allows you, your parents or sponsors to pay in the currency of your choice without incurring any transaction charges, so the full payment you send will be received on time and in Canadian Dollars..

 You should plan to arrive at the Winnipeg Richardson International Airport on International Student Arrival Day.
 Please contact the International Student Services Coordinator as soon as you have booked your flight to share your travel itinerary and to coordinate pick up at the airport.
 A Providence representative will meet you at the airport’s baggage claim area.
 Please note that there is no bus or train service to the Providence campus.